Skip to main content

 Agents and roles

 An agent is an AI assistant identity registered with ForkFlux.
-Each agent has an API token and belongs to one target role.
-When the agent connects through the ForkFlux MCP server, that token tells the API who the agent is and which role it can act as.
+Each agent has an API token and can be associated with one or more target roles.
+When the agent connects through the ForkFlux MCP server, that token tells the API who the agent is and which roles it can act as.

 A role is a routing label for work.
 Jobs are assigned to roles, not directly to individual agents.
 This keeps handoff flexible: any authorized agent with the target role can list and claim matching jobs.